Rotorua is one of the best places in New Zealand to experience Māori culture. Visit Rotorua to see cultural performances and taste traditional foods.

 At Whakarewarewa - The Living Māori Village you can see how early Māori used the geothermal waters of this area to cook, bathe and do washing.

-Toss a gold coin into the river and watch as local children dive into the water to retrieve it, as their ancestors have done for generations.
-Enjoy a visit to Ohinemutu Village and see beautiful carved meeting houses and a Tudor-style church decorated with Māori art.
+Enjoy a visit to Ohinemutu Village and see carved meeting houses and a Tudor-style church decorated with Māori art.

-The Te Arawa tribe of the region started the tourism industry in New Zealand in the 19th century when visitors first began travelling to the area to experience the healing qualities of the thermal waters and to visit the “Eighth Wonder of the World” - the magnificent Pink and White Terraces which were tragically destroyed in the 1886 eruption of Mt Tarawera.
+The Te Arawa tribe started the tourism industry in New Zealand in the nineteenth century when visitors first began travelling to the area to experience the healing qualities of the thermal waters and to visit the magnificent Pink and White Terraces which were tragically destroyed in the 1886 eruption of Mt Tarawera.

-Today the Māori people continue to play a major part in the local tourism industry, opening up their homes and villages to guests and sharing their food, song and dance; arts including carving, weaving, tattoo, and weaponry; holistic knowledge such as Māori spirituality, massage and the medicinal use of native plants; as well as local history and legends.
+Today Māori people continue to play a major part in the local tourism industry, sharing their food, song and dance; arts including carving, weaving, tattoo, and weaponry; holistic knowledge such as Māori spirituality; as well as local history and legends.